Legaeldan/milestone-3/README.md

 I would like to impliment a system that generates the measurements of ingredients, and add to the ingredients section on view drink.
 I'm currently tied between a new collection of all possible measurement size, and concatonating the results with the assosciated ingredients, or providing the user with a section which generated new lines on the form whenever an ingredient is selected.
 I will explore this further going forward with development of this site.

+3. **Admin Control Panel**

+A page specifically for user stats, how many views their drink has recieved, both unique, and recurring.
+A section on how many creations, and what their favourite ingredient to use in their recipes.
+Suggestions of related recipes based on their favourite ingredient.

 ## Testing

 As a first attempt at Python/Flask programming, the code had to be scrutinized, and thoroughly tested throughout.
 Every function would need to be planned, and tested in depth before moving on to other functionality, as these would be tied together later in the project.